Rhofade Approval History

 - Treatment for: Rosacea

-Rhofade (oxymetazoline hydrochloride) cream is a potent topical vasoconstrictor for the treatment of persistent facial erythema associated with rosacea.
+Rhofade (oxymetazoline hydrochloride) is a topical alpha1A adrenoceptor agonist vasoconstrictor for the treatment of persistent facial erythema associated with rosacea in adults.

 Development History and FDA Approval Process for Rhofade